 The DAC modulator is clocked by DAC_MOD_CLK.
 For proper power-up operation of the DAC channel, DAC_MOD_CLK must be enabled by configuring the NDAC and MDAC clock dividers (page 0 / register 11, bit D7 = 1 and page 0 / register 12, bit D7 = 1).
 When the DAC channel is powered down, the device internally initiates a power-down sequence for proper shutdown.
 During this shutdown sequence, the NDAC and MDAC dividers must not be powered down, or else a proper low-power shutdown may not take place.
 The user can read back the power-status flag at page 0 / register 37, bit D7 and page 0 / register 37, bit D3.
-When both the flags indicate power-down, the MDAC divider may be powered down, followed by the NDAC divider.
+When both of the flags indicate power-down, the MDAC divider may be powered down, followed by the NDAC divider.

-In general, for proper operation, all the root clock dividers should be powered down only after the child clock dividers have been powered down.
+In general, for proper operation, all the root clock dividers must power down only after the child clock dividers have powered down.

-The TLV320DAC3100-Q1 also has options for routing some of the internal clocks to the GPIO1 pin to be used as general-purpose clocks in the system.
-The feature is shown in Figure 5-22.
+The TLV320DAC3100 device also has options for routing some of the internal clocks to the GPIO1 pin to be used as general-purpose clocks in the system.
+The feature is shown in Figure 6-21.

-Figure 5-21.
+Figure 6-20.
 BCLK Output Options

-In the mode when the TLV320DAC3100-Q1 is configured to drive the BCLK pin (page 0 / register 27, bit D3 = 1), it can be driven as the divided value of BDIV_CLKIN.
-The division value can be programmed in page 0 / register 30, bits D6-D0 from 1 to 128.
-BDIV_CLKIN can itself be configured to be one of DAC_CLK (DAC processing clock), DAC_MOD_CLK by configuring the BDIV_CLKIN multiplexer in page 0 / register 29, bits D1-D0.
+In the mode when the TLV320DAC3100 device is configured to drive the BCLK pin (page 0 / register 27, bit D3 = 1), the device is driven as the divided value of BDIV_CLKIN.
+The division value is programmed in page 0 / register 30, bits D6-D0 from 1 to 128.
+The BDIV_CLKIN is configurable to be one of DAC_CLK (DAC processing clock) or DAC_MOD_CLK by configuring the BDIV_CLKIN multiplexer in page 0 / register 29, bits D1-D0.
 Additionally, a general-purpose clock can be driven out on GPIO1.

 This clock can be a divided-down version of CDIV_CLKIN.
 The value of this clock divider can be programmed from 1 to 128 by writing to page 0 / register 26, bits D6-D0.
-CDIV_CLKIN can itself be programmed as one of the clocks among the list shown in Figure 5-22.
-This can be controlled by programming the multiplexer in page 0 / register 25, bits D2-D0.
+CDIV_CLKIN can also be programmed as one of the clocks among the list shown in Figure 6-21.
+This is controlled by programming the multiplexer in page 0 / register 25, bits D2-D0.

-Figure 5-22.
+Figure 6-21.
 General-Purpose Clock Output Options